johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The following are suggestions to may help group discussions to be lively, invigorating and spiritually satisfying.
 Facilitators are invited to develop their own ideas.

-1. Invite and allow free-moving general discussion.
+1.	**Invite and allow free-moving general discussion**.

 	It may take a few sessions for the group to get used to the freedom of this format; give it time.
 Make sure younger people and women are included.
 (See also: [Facilitating openness]).

--	Discuss traditional proverbs that may speak to areas of discipleship being discussed.
+-	**Discuss traditional proverbs that may speak to areas of discipleship being discussed**.

 	Use of the *sweet talk* of proverbs may open up fresh insights.
 It can also provide an unexpected, yet invariably welcome way to discuss what you are learning with elders and others, outside of the gathered group, including non-believers.

--	Discuss practical, vocational applications of the area of discipleship being discussed.
+-	**Discuss practical, vocational applications of the area of discipleship being discussed**.

 	Vocation is more than our employment: it is the whole of our responsibilities towards which God has called or is calling us.
 Including workplaces and practices, families, communities and networks, as well as our personal vision and ministry.

--	Allow discussion to ebb and flow.
+-	**Allow discussion to ebb and flow**.

 	Give time for people to consider their responses and return to earlier parts of the debate, where appropriate.